-- Contribute to the socio economic agenda with targeted research and creative solutions - Promote applied research and innovation a) The Office of Research and Sponsored Programs
+- Contribute to the socio economic agenda with targeted research and creative solutions - Promote applied research and innovation

 II.
 Research Structure:

 Research activities at ADU are managed by the Office of Research and Sponsored Programs (ORSP), which is headed by the Director of Research, who reports to the Provost.
 The ORSP serves as the focal point for all research activities and policies, as well as external and internal communications related to research.